kyberdrb/Linux_utils_and_gists/Chromium_modified_flags-HW_GPU_acceleration-performance/README.md

-# Chromium - faster and more efficient
+# Chromium - offload more work to GPU to unburden the CPU - more fluent video output with less strain on the system, with more balanced workloads which results possibly in a less energy consuming computer

 ## Usage